return to Natural Dog Health Remedies

 Bone Cancer in Dogs

 Osteosarcoma is highly malignant and are found mostly in the legs and arms (appendicular skeleton).
 Specifically, the common sites are the far end of the radius bone above the wrist in the front legs or just above or below the knee in the rear legs.
-Other sites where osteosarcoma can be found are in the spine, jaw, skull and ribs.

 At the time of diagnosis, the bone cancer in about 95% of dogs have already metastasized to other parts of the body.
-Most dogs with canine osteosarcoma will die from the metastasis of tumor to the lungs or other bones.
+Most dogs with osteosarcoma will die from the metastasis of tumor to the lungs or other bones.

 Without treatment, a dog diagnosed with osteosarcoma will succumb to the cancer in only one to two months.
 However, due to the intense pain at the site of the bone tumor, the dog will probably be euthanized prior to this period of time.

-Signs of Bone Cancer in Dogs
+Signs and Symptoms of Bone Cancer in Dogs

 Clinical signs of bone cancer in dogs that occurs in the skull or facial bones include: